allanrehhoff/framework/README.md

 ##Controllers##
 If you're familiar with opencart or other MVC frameworks you might already know the url-to-controller concept.
-Given the URL **yourdomain.tld/animals** will map to a controller as such **AnimalController.php** in the application/controllers/ directory.
+Given the URL **yourdomain.tld/animal** will map to a controller as such **AnimalController.php** in the application/controllers/ directory.

 Your controllers must extend upon **\Core\Controller** to have all the neccessary functions available.

 Additionally the method to be called in your controller can be set by the next argument in the request URI.

 **yourdomain.tld/animal/tiger** will trigger **AnimalController()->tiger();** to be called.
-Any other parts ARE NOT passed to the method, these are for you to pick up using the applications arg() method.
+Any other parts beyond the method ARE NOT passed to the controller, these are for you to pick up using the applications arg() method.
 The **\Core\Application()->arg();** method starts from index 0, whereas the first two indices are already used by the core to determine the route.

 ```
 <?php
 	// Assume this url: yourdomain.tld/animals/tiger/indo-chinese
 	class AnimalController extends \Core\Controller {
-		public function _construct() {
+		public function index() {
-			parent::__construct();
+			// Will only trigger at yourdomain.tld/animal
 		}

 		public function tiger() {